-We’ve talked about some of the key performance indicators to keep an eye on when you launch your video campaign.
-But how do those KPIs relate to your return on investment?
-How do you know if your video efforts are actually bringing in the big bucks?
+It’s important to keep an eye on your key performance indicators (KPIs) when you launch your video marketing campaign, but how do those KPIs relate to your return on investment (ROI)?
+How do you know if your efforts are actually bringing in the big bucks?

 Luckily, we’ve got some tips that can help you measure your video’s ROI.